Patapom/Arduino/Arduino ROOT DOC.md

 * **AVR**, the central micro-controller on the Arduino boards, made by Atmel.
 List of chips: http://www.atmel.com/products/microcontrollers/avr/megaAVR.aspx
 * **CDC**, Communication Device Class (https://en.wikipedia.org/wiki/USB_communications_device_class)
 * **SFR**, Special Function Registers.
 Allow access to special I/O registers.
 Check the "Memory Map" chapter below.
+* **ICSP**, In-Circuit Serial Programming.
+Apparently it's the fact of using an Arduino to program another micro-controller.
 * **ISP**, In-System Programmer.
 Apparently it's the fact of using an Arduino to program another micro-controller.
 * **I2C** (or I²C), "Inter-Integrated Circuit" is typically used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communication (https://en.wikipedia.org/wiki/I%C2%B2C)
 * **MISO**, Master In Slave Out